Annie Fox (nurse)

 Maj.
-Annie G. Fox (August 4, 1893 – January 20, 1987) was the first woman to receive the Purple Heart for combat.
+Annie G. Fox (August 4, 1893 – January 20, 1987) was a Canadian-born American, the first woman to receive the Purple Heart for combat.
 She served as the chief nurse in the Army Nurse Corps at Hickam Field during the Japanese attack on Pearl Harbor, on December 7, 1941.
 At that time the awarding of the Purple Heart did not require the service member to be injured.
 The requirements were changed after the attack of Pearl Harbor and Fox (at the time, a Lieutenant) was then awarded the Bronze Star because she was not wounded in the attack.

 Pearl Harbor and Purple Heart

 First Lieutenant Annie G. Fox was on duty at the time of the attack of the Japanese Imperial Navy on Hawaii.
 For her outstanding performance, Fox was recommended for and awarded the Purple Heart.
 She was not injured during the attack.
 Fox was presented the Purple Heart on October 26, 1942, at Hickam Field.
 Colonel William Boyd, Post Commander read the citation which was commanded by Brigadier General W.E.
 Farthing and signed by Colonel L.P.
 Turner, Air Corps Executive Officer.